 Why get a CISSP?

 One benefit of CISSP certification is that, in preparing for the exam, you're going to learn a lot about subjects you didn't know about before.
-Sure, some of this material is boring and impractical, but studying for the exam will give you a very strong knowledge base, no matter how hard it seems at the time.
+Sure, some of this material is boring and impractical, but studying for the exam will give you a very strong knowledge base in topics like security architecture, risk management, business continuity, information assurance and more -- no matter how hard they seem at the time.